eric-pierce/eric-pierce.github.io/moving-to-mastodon/index.md

 * Nitter is essentially an mirror of content from Twitter.
 I haven't personally used it, but it seems like a very simple way to access both Twitter content without actually using Twitter.
 Unfortunatley I don't see any way to bring Nitter + Mastodon into one seamless activity feed, so I explored other options.

 **[BirdsiteLive](https://github.com/NicolasConstant/BirdsiteLive)**
 * This is what I ended up going with.
 [BirdsiteLive](https://github.com/NicolasConstant/BirdsiteLive) is a bridge between the Twitter API and the ActivityPub protocol.
 It essentially allows you to follow any twitter account on Mastodon, just by looking up the twitter username and using the BirdsiteLive domain you set up as the "instance".
-Its a little messy, ubt i

 Here's the BirdsiteLive portion of my docker-compose file: